 WHERE TO FIND DEALS

 The place to start is where you know the market, which is code for where you live.
 Don’t try to go into new markets in the beginning.
-Shop where you live and stay close to where you live until you start to learn the market.
+Shop where you live and stay close to where you live until you start to learn the market and get Real Estate Deals.
 The first market I ever shopped was within a ten-mile radius of where I lived.
 For three years, every weekend, when I wasn’t working my main job, I shopped deals, exhausting every broker in the market, and I never bought a deal.

 What you learn from walking properties is ten times more valuable than what you will learn reading a book.